-- Carpet face weight refers to the weight of the fiber found one square yard of carpet. the standard is measured in ounces.
+- Carpet face weight refers to the weight of the fiber found in 1 square yard of carpet.
+The standard is measured in ounces.

-- Carpet density refers to how closely together the fibers are tufted into the carpet backing.
+- Carpet density refers to how close together the fibers are tufted into the carpet backing.

 How to Calculate Carpet Density